 Volunteer teaching in Kenya on the coast of Africa

-There are two opportunities for teaching in our coastal projects.
-Volunteers can either focus on one, or if you are volunteering for over a month then take a turn at both, for two very diferent experiences.
+Volunteers can experience Africa in this rural setting, working as teachers in one of two humble primary schools.
+Or if you are volunteering for over a month then take a turn at both, for two different experiences.

 The first teaching placement is a small, bright and ‘attractive’ orphanage that has developed a community primary school for the younger residents and for children from the wider community.